Health News Roundup: US FDA grants full approval to AbbVie's ovarian cancer therapy; Germany's health insurance could cover Wegovy for strokes, heart conditions, agency says and more | Health

 EU regulator delays decision on Eisai-Biogen Alzheimer's drug

 The European Union's medicines regulator has delayed it decision on Eisai and partner Biogen's Alzheimer's disease drug that was expected this week, the Japanese company said on Friday.
-On Monday, the European Medicines Agency had said it would hold a oral hearing to discuss the drug, lecanemab, this week.
+On Monday, the European Medicines Agency said it would hold an oral hearing to discuss the drug, lecanemab, this week.

 Exclusive-France picks German, French firms in second bird flu vaccine tender